The best drinking terraces in London

 What is it?
 A hub for drinking, dining and dancing in the shadow of The Shard.

 Why go?
-You’re spoilt for choice with bench seating, a large bar and street food vendors surrounding for when you need to slay the slurs.
+You’re spoilt for choice with ample bench seating, and surrounding street food vendors are there for when you need to slay the slurs.

 Venue says Hidden alfresco garden and rooftop: drinking/dining in the heart of London, with 850 seats, seven day-beds, four restaurants and two bars.

 What is it?
-A Hackney Wick bar and kitchen, Number 90 boasts a great canalside location, on the banks of the Lee Navigation.
+A Hackney Wick bar and kitchen, Number 90 boasts a great canalside location.

 Why go?
-DJ line-ups, a tempting burger menu and craft beer from east London’s finest.
+Expect DJ line-ups, a tempting burger menu and craft beer from east London’s finest.

 What is it?
 Chic wine shop, bar and restaurant in among the comings and goings of King’s Cross.